mosi-sol/live-contracts-s4/19- Cipher Barbone/readme.md

 # Ciphers Barbone (structure)
-basic of cryptography has been made thusands years ago in the Caves. if you have key, can decoding.
+basic of cryptography has been made thusands years ago in the Caves. if you have key, can decoding.\
+Note: codes not complete, just in pilot mode for teaching purposes.
+Full codes on my live videos.

 in this example you can test this in solidity.